anyafp/ece4960/_labs/lab3.md

 In order to do so, the simplest way to do so is to use MATLAB's [fft function](https://www.mathworks.com/help/matlab/ref/fft.html?s_tid=mwa_osa_a).
 In order to use this fft function well, it was in our best interest to follow the format of the examples MATLAB gave to use their function.
 The example that we references was the noisy signal example.
 But it was also important to understand what was going on in this example.

 There are several variables that are important when calculating the fast fourier transform.
 We first obtained the length of the signal (length of dataDouble) which is the number of data points obtained from the Arduino.
 We then computed the sampling frequency by taking the length of the signal and dividing it by the time duration of reading the signal.
 Sampling frequency is the number of samples per second.
-The sampling period (1/Fs) was obtained along with the
+The sampling period (1/Fs) was obtained, and used to get the frequency domain, which is the x axis of the graph to be plotted.

+Once the code was done and ready,